Restraining Orders & Safety Resources

 Information on Petitioning for a Restraining Order / Injunction Protection

-The Florida Statutes provide for distinct types of injunctions for protection against the five (5) types of interpersonal violence: DOMESTIC VIOLENCE, DATING VIOLENCE, REPEAT VIOLENCE, SEXUAL VIOLENCE, AND STALKING.
+The Florida Statutes provide for distinct types of injunctions for protection against the five (5) types of interpersonal violence: DOMESTIC VIOLENCE, DATING VIOLENCE, REPEAT VIOLENCE, SEXUAL VIOLENCE, STALKING / CYBERSTALKING and (1) against the abuse, neglect, and exploitation of VULNERABLE, ELDERLY OR DISABLED ADULTS.
 Injunctions may be temporary or permanent; they may be dissolved, modified, or extended, depending on the circumstances.
 The proceedings are civil in nature; however, the violations are criminal.
-An Injunction protection order (restraining order) can also be filed by a parent or legal guardian on behalf of a minor child or juvenile.
+An Injunction protection order (restraining order) can also be filed by a parent or legal guardian on behalf of a MINOR CHILD or JUVENILE.

 Types of Restraining Orders